George Myers (hotelier)

 George Myers (c.
 1939 – 17 February 2023) was a Bahamian hotelier and businessman.
+He was credited with playing a major part in the development of Paradise Island into a premier tourist destination in the Bahamas.

-Background
+Early life

 Myers was born in Jamaica, where his family was in the hotel business.
 As a child, he worked in family-owned Miranda Lodge in Montego Bay.
-He worked in London as a management trainee at the Westbury Hotel before moving to the Bahamas in 1963.

 Career

-Myers was a businessman in the Bahamas.
-He was credited with playing a major part in the development of Paradise Island into a premier tourist destination in the Bahamas.
+Myers worked in London as a management trainee at the Westbury Hotel before moving to the Bahamas in 1963.
+He started out as a bar manager before working his way up to hotel vice-president.
+Myers was executive vice president of Resorts International from 1977 to 1992.
+The group operated numerous hotels and resorts in the Bahamas which Myers oversaw.

-Myers was chair and CEO of the Myers Group which was created in 1992.
+In 1992, Myers founded the Myers Group and served as its chair and CEO.
 The Myers Group owns the Bahamian franchises for Burger King, Dunkin' Donuts, Kentucky Fried Chicken (KFC), and Quiznos Subs.
 The group previously operated the Radisson Cable Beach Hotel.

-Myers was executive vice president of Resorts International from 1977 to 1992.
-Myers served in the past as president of the Bahamas Hotel Employers Association, the Bahamas Hotel Association, and the Caribbean Hotel Association.
+In 1970, he was chair of the Nassau and Paradise Island Visitors and Groups Promotion Board.
+Myers also served as chair of the Paradise Island Tourism Board.
+Myers was president of the Bahamas Hotel Employers Association, the Bahamas Hotel Association, and the Caribbean Hotel Association.